BruhSoundEffectNumber2/csa-blackjack/readme.md

 - `DisplayManager`: Helper functions to display complex strings, cards, clear the screen, etc.

+- `Leaderboard`: A leaderboard, containing methods to save and load itself, and an array of entries in the leaderboard.

+- `LeaderboardEntry`: An entry in the leaderboard, containing their name and some other info.

 ## Replit

 This project is developed using Visual Studio Code, but Replit will work out of the box, just press the Run button.